jordanconot/modal-hrnet/README.md

 # Modal HRnet

-A simple, lightweight React package compatible with TypeScript for displaying a customisable modal, ideal for confirmation messages like ‘Employee Created!
+A simple, lightweight React package compatible with TypeScript for displaying a customisable modal.

 ## 📚 Table of Contents
 - [Requirements](#-requirements)